 There are countless success stories like this that show how drone flights are impacting Rayonier for the better.
 They’re used to take a quick initial look at a stand of trees, to monitor a contractor’s work, to more safely assess the devastation during and after a forest fire, and even to create 3-D images.

 After a preliminary “pilot” team tested how the company could use drones in 2017, Rayonier saw the potential and launched the program nationwide, encouraging at least one forester in every U.S. location to get their FAA drone pilot’s license.
 There are currently 30 pilots on our U.S. team.

 A New Perspective

 “A drone allows us to see something we wouldn’t have been able to see any other way.
-It’s a tool that gives us a whole new perspective,” says Technical Analyst II Sara Bellchamber, a self-described gamer who organized the program.
+It’s a tool that gives us a whole new perspective,” says Technical Analyst Sara Bellchamber, a self-described gamer who organized the U.S. program.

 Based in Wildlight, Florida, Sara says one way she uses her drone is to help Rayonier’s land resources team measure the depth of fill dirt pits using a program called Drone Deploy.
 The software uses images taken in a grid pattern and stitches them together into a 3-D image.

 Sara says she has seen drones save costs, increase safety and save time throughout Rayonier’s ownership.
 In the South, for example, they minimize the gap in time between the harvest of a forest and the preparation of that forest for replanting during Florida’s hot summers.

 “After a harvest, you’d normally have to fly a plane to estimate what it will take to prep the site [for replanting],” she explains.
 “In high summer, there’s a haze in the sky and planes can’t take clear photos through it.
 But drones can fly below the haze, getting us the imagery we need much sooner.”